hartwigmedical/hmftools/compar/README.md

 Filter | Description
 ---|---
 sample | Tumor sample ID, OR
-sample_id_file | File with column header SampleId and then list of sample IDs categories | 'ALL', otherwise specify a comma-separated list from PURITY, DRIVER, SOMATIC_VARIANT, GERMLINE_VARIANT, GERMLINE_DELETION, GERMLINE_SV, FUSION, DISRUPTION, CUPPA, CHORD, LILAC match_level | REPORTABLE (default) or DETAILED file_sources | List of sources and their file locations - see format below db_sources |  List of sources and their DB locations - see format below output_dir | Path for output file
+sample_id_file | File with column header SampleId and then list of sample IDs, optional Ref and New sample mappings (see example) categories | 'ALL', otherwise specify a comma-separated list from PURITY, DRIVER, SOMATIC_VARIANT, GERMLINE_VARIANT, GERMLINE_DELETION, GERMLINE_SV, FUSION, DISRUPTION, CUPPA, CHORD, LILAC match_level | REPORTABLE (default) or DETAILED file_source_ref & file_source_new | File locations for ref and new sample data - see format below db_source_ref & db_source_new |  DB connection details for ref and new sample data - see format below output_dir | Path for output file

 ### Optional configuration